ssouzawallace/ssouzawallace/README.md

 ---

 Studied at [UNICAMP](https://www.unicamp.br).
 I work mostly with **mobile development** and **IoT**, and I also happen to enjoy gardening and cooking.

-I'm the creator of the one and only [Senolop — Nike Calculator for iOS](https://github.com/ssouzawallace/senolop) and co-creator of [BR-GoGo](https://br-gogo.sourceforge.net).

 🏆 I used to compete in Robotics — won **1st place at RoboCup in 2011**, organized by the _RoboCup Federation_.